ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 Note: References to third-party software in this repo are for informational and convenience purposes only.
 Microsoft does not endorse nor provide rights for the third-party software.
 For more information on third-party software please see the links provided above.

 ## Prerequisites
-To get started with this sample, clone the [Live Video Analytics repository](/) into your machine and follow the steps below:
 1. Install the [requirements for running LVA on Jupyter](/utilities/video-analysis/jupyter/01_requirements.md).
 2. Set up the [deployment and test environment on Jupyter](/utilities/video-analysis/jupyter/02_setup_environment.ipynb).
 3. Create the [required Azure services](/utilities/video-analysis/jupyter/03_create_azure_services.ipynb).